5 Best Sites for German Translation Exercises and Why You Should Start Now

 For example, I’ve translated German versions of the Harry Potter series.
 Even though J.K.
 Rowling’s great work has lots of odd words in it, the language is generally pretty simple.

-Another trick is to use your e-reader (very helpful for German-to-English translation).
-For example, my Kindle Paperwhite has a dictionary function that’s activated by long-pressing on a word.
+An effective trick to check your translations is to use your e-reader.
+For example, my Kindle has a dictionary function that’s activated by long-pressing on a word.
 Normally, this would just bring up the English dictionary entry.
 However, several German dictionaries are available for the Kindle.
 To add an additional dictionary to your Kindle, follow the instructions in this article.

 Translating with Newspapers and Magazines